scala/improvement-proposals/content/dedented-string-literals.md

 In general, such lexing rules very unusual: there is no precedence for this kind of _"string terminates on a line with an odd number of quotes sprinkled anywhere within it"_ syntax anywhere in the broader programming landscape.
-While the edge cases where they misbehave may not be super common, the misbehavior is sufficiently _weird_ that I expect it will cause significant user confusion every time an edge case is encountered.
+While the edge cases where they misbehave may not be super common, the code examples above show they aren't _rare_ either, and the misbehavior is sufficiently _weird_ that I expect it will cause significant user confusion every time an edge case is encountered.